pantheon-systems/documentation/source/_docs/guides/jenkins.md

 ## What you will build

 This guide will cover how to configure an existing Jenkins server to work with sites on the Pantheon platform.
 Because we want to submit pull requests and take advantage of existing GitHub and Jenkins integration, we will configure GitHub as the main code repository.
 When we push code to the GitHub repo, it will trigger Jenkins to test our code changes on a multidev environment.
-Jenkins will let us know if changes have passed and are ready to merge into the master branch on Pantheon.
-When we merge, Jenkins will run tests again against Pantheon's master branch.
+Jenkins will run tests against both the pull request and Pantheon's master branch and display the results.

 ## What you’ll need